A refinement of entanglement entropy and the number of degrees of freedom: Entanglement entropy as measure of number of degrees of freedom

 For odd $d$, $\sds$ does not arise from local terms in~\eqref{enD}, thus we do not expect that it can be expressed in terms of local geometric invariants on $\Sig$.
+This is in contrast to the local shape dependence in the even dimensional case.
+It would be interesting to understand how $\sds$ depends on the shape of the entangling surface.
 It was found in~\cite{Casini:2011kv} that for a sphere \be s_d^{(\rm sphere)} = (\log Z)_{\rm finite} \ee where $ (\log Z)_{\rm finite}$ is the finite part of the Euclidean partition for the CFT on $S^d$.
 Some support has been found that $s_d^{(\rm sphere)}$ (equivalently $(\log Z)_{\rm finite}$) satisfies the condition~\eqref{ccond}~\cite{Myers:2010xs,Jafferis:2011zi}.

 To summarize, for $\Sig$ given by a sphere, there are (strong) indications that $s_d^{(\rm sphere)}$ could satisfy~\eqref{ccond} and thus provide a measure of the number of degrees of freedom for CFTs in all dimension~(including both odd and even)~\cite{Myers:2010xs,Casini:2011kv}.
 Below we will simply call $s_d^{(\rm sphere)}$ the central charge of a CFT.
 For $d \neq 4$, other shapes could still provide a similar measure, which will be left for future investigation.
 For the rest of the paper we study the stronger condition~\eqref{monb} for $\Sig = {\rm sphere}$ in $d=3$ and $d=4$.
 For notational simplicity, we will drop the superscript ``sphere'' in various quantities and denote them simply as $S(R), \sS_d (R)$ and $s_d$.